qubalee/qubalee.github.io/_posts/2025-12-12-geoarabia-dashboard.md

 * **Reach and Representation:** Institutional involvement and geographic distribution.
 * **Thematic Shifts:** Topic landscapes across decades.

 The dashboard’s core purpose is to leverage historical insights to strategically shape the future of regional geoscience.
 It aligns with the Web-based Interactive Integrated Platform (**WIIP**) approach for integrating heterogeneous geological data into interactive web tools [^2] .
-It uses the IDB (Interactive Dashboard) created by [Digital Geosciencs](https://digitalgeosciences.com/), which serves as the visualization tool, providing robust program-level, institutional, and author-centric analytics.
+It uses the IDB (Interactive Dashboard) created by [Digital Geosciences](https://digitalgeosciences.com/) as the visualization tool, providing robust program-level, institutional, and author-centric analytics.

 **However**, users should be aware of current data limitations, including: